alexsaunderswps/User-Guides/finished/English/markdown_files/developer_mode_setup_guide.md

 **Unable to accept invitation to join Organization**
 - Ensure Meta account matches Email address on invitation
-- Atttempt to accept invitation using Chrome or Firefox browsers - *(Safari has caused issues in the past)*
+- Attempt to accept invitation using Chrome or Firefox browsers - *(Safari has caused issues in the past)*

 **Unable to find Device in Meta Horizon app**
 - Ensure both VR headset and phone are using the same internet source